leeturner/brightonkotlin.com/content/code-of-conduct.md

 Exhibiting partners, sponsors or vendor booths, or similar activities are also subject to this policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
 Participants and exhibiting partners or sponsors disobeying this policy will be notified and are expected to stop any offending behavior immediately.

-== License and attribution
+## License and attribution

-This policy is licensed under the https://creativecommons.org/publicdomain/zero/1.0/[Creative Commons Zero license]
+This policy is licensed under the [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/)

 This policy is based on and influenced by several other community policies including: Ohio LinuxFest Anti-Harassment policy, Con Anti-Harassment Project, Geek Feminism Wiki (created by the Ada Initiative), ConfCodeofConduct.com, JSconf, Rust, Diversity in Python, and Write/Speak/Code.